Innovation in Action: An Interview with Diana Gross, Chief Innovation Officer

 Entering the office of Chief Innovation Officer Diana Gross in Leggett Hall, you can expect to be greeted by a warm smile and, quite often, jazz standards playing softly in the background.
-As Ms. Gross is in the midst of her seventh month at D-E, we sat down with her to discuss her role and innovation at the School more broadly.
+In the midst of her seventh month at D-E, we sat down with Ms. Gross to discuss her role and innovation at the School more broadly.

 With a background in professional development and using data and technology to design innovative programming, as well as having earned a bachelor’s degree from Virginia Tech and a master’s degree from Johns Hopkins in the area of the neuroscience of learning, Ms. Gross was well prepared for this next chapter.
 She says, “This role encompasses a lot of the work I have dedicated my career to.”